What is the Giving Well?

 When is this program occurring?

-In 2023, we will share two opportunities to apply.
-The deadline to apply for receiving a gift for early December is October 15 2023.
-The deadline to apply for receiving a gift in the Spring will be late Winter.
+The deadline to apply for receiving a gift in Spring 2024 will be late Winter.

 How do I apply?